enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ```

 ### Enhance Elements
 This is the first "Enhance Element" in this project.
 Elements are the reusable building blocks of your Enhance application.
 They are pure functions authored as single-file components and can be static or update dynamically to state changes.
-Elements live in the app/elements/ folder in the Enhance starter project.
+Elements live in the `app/elements/` folder in the Enhance starter project.

-These elements use the plantforms "custom element" API to create components that can be reused anywhere in our app.
+These elements use the platforms "custom element" API to create components that can be reused anywhere in our app.
-We will look at adding dynamic clientside capapilities to these elements later.
+We will look at adding dynamic clientside capabilities to these elements later.
-But in this case we just have HTML, CSS and composibility with slots.
+But in this case we just have HTML, CSS and composability with slots.

 With this element created we can use it in any page by adding `<todo-app></todo-app>`.
-We already did this with our index.html page.
+We already did this with our `index.html` page.
 Now this element will expand into that component when a page is rendered.
 * When naming these custom elements they must contain a "-" to distinguish them from regular HTML elements.
 * By specification these custom elements cannot be used as self closing tags so the full opening and closing tag is required.

-For more information on how Elements refer to the documentation on [Elements](http://localhost:3333/docs/elements).
+For more information on how Elements refer to the documentation on [Elements](/docs/elements).

 ### Slots
-To add composibility to these elements we can use both attributes and slots.
+To add composability to these elements we can use both attributes and slots.
 With HTML the `<slot>` element is generally for use in the shadow DOM.
 The Shadow DOM is a platform API that creates an isolated DOM inside an element that encapsulates styles (and more).
 It is best to avoid using the shadow DOM unless strong isolation is required.
 Enhance will server render the slotted content in place of these.
 This allows for composition of components using the convenience of slots without having to use the shadow DOM.
-For more information on how Enhance uses slots refer to the documentation on [Enhance Slots](http://localhost:3333/docs/elements/html/slots).
+For more information on how Enhance uses slots refer to the documentation on [Enhance Slots](/docs/elements/html/slots).

 Looking at `app/pages/index.html` we can see the authored use of the `<todo-app>` element.
 Any child elements with a `slot="header"` attribute will be rendered where the element has the `<slot name="header"></slot>`.
 In this way we can pass children to the component and control what the output markup looks like.

 ```html
 <todo-app>